yolosec/deadcodeBlog/_posts/2016-09-18-Blind-Java-Deserialization-Part-II.markdown

 The approach can be optimized so the algorithm waits a minimum time during the binary search.
 This can be done simply by a frequency analysis.
 In the particular step the algorithm asks whether the character being found is located in the range `[BCDEFG]` or `[HIJKLM]`.
-For us is better to wait the minimum time, thus check the group which is less probable to occur (thus we don't sleep).
+For us it is better to wait the minimum time, thus check the group which is less probable to occur (thus we don't sleep).

 Also the previous guesses can be used to further optimize the search, e.g., with more complex frequency analysis (digrams, trigrams), autocomplete engines or AI.